ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 While many searchers are still making good money from MEV, as opportunities become more well-known and more and more searchers compete for the same opportunity, miners will capture more and more total MEV revenue (because the same sort of gas auctions as originally described above also occur in Flashbots, albeit privately, and miners will capture the resulting gas revenue).
 MEV is also not unique to Ethereum, and as opportunities become more competitive on Ethereum, searchers are moving to alternate blockchains like Binance Smart Chain, where similar MEV opportunities as those on Ethereum exist with less competition.

 As DeFi grows and increases in popularity, MEV may soon significantly outweigh the base Ethereum block reward.
 With that comes a growing possibility of selfish block remining and consensus instability.
 Some consider this to be an existential threat to Ethereum, and disincentivizing selfish mining is an active area of research in Ethereum protocol theory.
+One solution currently being explored is [MEV reward smoothing](https://ethresear.ch/t/committee-driven-mev-smoothing/10408).

 ## Related resources {#related-resources}